rust-lang/rust/text/0000-const-generics.md

 type as itself.
 (The standard definition of equality for floating point numbers is not reflexive.)

-This may diverse someday from the definition used by match; it is not necessary that matching and const parameters use the same definition of equality, but the definition of equality used by match today is good enough for our purposes.
+This may diverge someday from the definition used by match; it is not necessary that matching and const parameters use the same definition of equality, but the definition of equality used by match today is good enough for our purposes.